-- (1) Member of the audit committee.

-- (2) Member of the compensation committee.

-- (3) Member of the reserves committee.

-- (4) Number of securities held has been provided by the individual directors.
+- (1) Member of the audit committee. - (2) Member of the compensation committee. - (3) Member of the reserves, health safety and environment committee. - (4) Number of securities held has been provided by the individual directors.
 These numbers are as of the date of this information circular.